Topics on this page

 Other threats includes malware not categorized under any of the malware types.
 This category includes joke programs, which display false notifications or manipulate screen behavior but are generally harmless.

 Possible malware is a file that appears suspicious but cannot be classified as a specific malware variant.
 When possible malware is detected, Trend Micro recommends that you contact your support provider for assistance in further analysis of the file.
-By default, these detections are logged and files are anonymously sent back to Trend Micro for analysis.
+By default, these detections are logged and files are sent back to Trend Micro for analysis in a protected manner.